 1978 The musical revue Eubie!, celebrating the music of Eubie Blake, opens at Broadway's Ambassador Theatre.
 The production features Gregory Hines and brother Maurice Hines in the cast.
 At the opening night curtain, 95-year-old Blake takes a bow.
 The show lasts 439 performances and closes October 7, 1979.

 2000 Ally Sheedy makes her debut as the obscure and tortured transsexual rock singer in Hedwig and the Angry Inch.
-The actress, known for her work in films such as "The Breakfast Club," "St. Elmo's Fire" and "High Art," is the first female to play the part of the German transsexual Hedwig.
-To date, only male actors have filled the role: the show's creator John Cameron Mitchell, Michael Cerveris and Kevin Cahoon.
-The musical opened at the Jane Street Theatre in Feb.
-14 of 1998 and will close April 9, after 12 previews and 857 performances.
+The actor, known for her work in films such as The Breakfast Club, St. Elmo's Fire, and High Art, is the first female to play Hedwig.
+Previously, only male actors had filled the role: the show's creator John Cameron Mitchell, Michael Cerveris, and Kevin Cahoon.
+The musical opened at the Jane Street Theatre on February 14, 1998 and closes April 9, 2000, after 12 previews and 857 performances.

 2001 Greg Kotis and Mark Hollman's Urinetown opens on Broadway, having worked its way up from Fringe Festival to Off-Broadway to Broadway, and having postponed its planned September 13 opening in the wake of the 9/11 terrorist attacks.
 The oddly titled and themed musical goes on to win 2002 Tony Awards for Best Original Score, Best Book of a Musical, and Best Direction of a Musical (John Rando).